piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

     >>> response
     {"avg": 750.0, "sum": 1500}

-use aliases for aggregate functions like this
+And can use aliases for aggregate functions like this:

 .. code-block:: python